 Seager Wheeler's Maple Grove Farm National Historic Site of Canada is a 17-hectare farmstead established in 1898.
 The site was designated by the HSMBC in 1994 for its association with Seager Wheeler, a farmer, agronomist and pioneering seed breeder who established the farm in 1898.
 "The site includes various buildings, archaeological resources, and landscape features that depict a model farm of the Wheat Boom era from 1898-1940."
-82
+[62]

-The aforementioned sites were recommended for designation by the HSMBC on the basis of their national significance.
-In each instance, in addition to being an intact agricultural landscape, the site is associated with a theme or event that contributed to the development of Canada - such as the Wheat Boom era in the prairies - and/or a well-known figure who contributed to the advancement of Canadian agricultural sciences - such as pioneering seed breeder Seager Wheeler, livestock breeder John Miller, or W.R.
+The aforementioned examples were all reviewed by the HSMBC and deemed to be nationally significant.
+In each instance, in addition to being a significant agricultural landscape, the site is associated with a theme or event that contributed to the development of Canada - such as the Wheat Boom era in the prairies - and/or a well-known figure who contributed to the advancement of Canadian agricultural sciences - such as pioneering seed breeder Seager Wheeler, livestock breeder John Miller, or W.R.
 Motherwell, a well-known figure in the advancement of scientific farming principles in Canada.

-Although the Bowbeer Farm was a prosperous farm and the extant Joshua Creek Heritage Art Centre has an influence on the community, no evidence was found to suggest an influence outside of the local community and it is unlikely that the property would be considered nationally significant by the HSMBC.
+Although the Biggar Farm was a relatively prosperous farm and Michael Biggar was locally significant, no evidence was found to suggest an influence outside of the local community and it is unlikely that the property would be deemed nationally significant by the HSMBC.